Table Of Contents_

 The NuMax S2-118G2 Pneumatic Brad Nailer boasts a fantastic and comfortable grip that features thick padding, to reduce vibrations, and an ergonomic design that reduces hand and wrist fatigue.
 We also loved the exhaust, which is adjustable up to 360 degrees so as to keep air out of your face as you work, and the durable aluminum construction.
 As for convenience, this is a handy two-in-one pneumatic design that excels with both brad nails and crown staples.

 Though the grip is certainly best-in-class, we found the adjustable depth wheel to be somewhat finicky, though we eventually got the hang of it.
 Also, this brad nailer for household work does not ship with a carrying case or safety glasses.
 You won’t regret adding this nailer to your set of best tools.
+You may also want to check out the best wrench.

 Award: BEST QUALITY